maksimgm/engineering_blog/css-specificity.md

 		font-family: arial;
 	}

 As you may have guessed, the `font-family` of our list elements will be sans-serif, not arial, even though arial is more specific.
 The `!important` declaration partially disproves the specificity rules.
-I say partially, because if we insert an `!important` declaration into an **Inline** style element than it will still take precedence over the `!important` declaration in our **External** style sheet:
+I say partially, because if we insert an `!important` declaration into an **Inline** style element then it will still take precedence over the `!important` declaration in our **External** style sheet:

 *External Stylesheet*